nixlim/zetmem/docs/components/services.md

 ## Overview

-The A-MEM service layer provides a modular, extensible architecture for AI-powered memory management.
+The ZetMem service layer provides a modular, extensible architecture for AI-powered memory management.
 Each service is designed with a single responsibility and clear interfaces for integration.

 ## Core Services